keptn/keptn.github.io/content/docs/0.5.0/usecases/onboard-carts-service/index.md

 ## Onboard carts service and carts database
-After creating the project, you are ready to onboard the first services.
+After creating the project, services can be onboard to this project.

 * Onboard the `carts` service using the [keptn onboard service](../../reference/cli/#keptn-onboard-service) command: